james-ralph8555/tarot-daily/DESIGN_GUIDE.md

 *Drop these into your SolidStart project and the site will immediately take on the “Serene revelation” skin without touching app logic.*

+NOTE: SOLIDJS IS GONE !!!
+WE USE NEXT.JS NOW
+IMPLEMETN WITH COMPLETE REIMAGING OF EXISTING UI